 Interior design schemes include timber veneers, natural stone benchtops, full height doors, an integrated T.V. unit, and zoned mood lighting.
 Residents have access to abundant common spaces, such as modern lounge and dining rooms, 25m indoor pool, outdoor heated spa, and gym with outdoor exercise terrace.

 To ensure the interior met the luxurious needs of this demanding design, it was imperative for the developers to partner with a provider that could offer a high level of service, including fast turnaround on technical enquiries, flexibility in design constraints and a reliable supply of products.
 Teaming up with Studco Building Systems allowed Multiplex to have that level of security and the comfort knowing that Studco would help guide the steel framing process.

 Taking into consideration the towering height of this 218-meter-tall structure, wind-related noise associated with high rise buildings was a major concern for Multiplex, as it often causes loud creaking noises throughout the internal wall structure of tall buildings.
-In order to overcome this annoyance, Studco engineers collaborated with partners Multiplex, PKA Acoustics and Deakin University’s Engineering Research Team to research, critique and find a solution to the problem, leading to the creation of the new Studco Vortex Wall System, which eliminates the stress and tension within the wall system that causes the noise annoyance.
+In order to overcome this annoyance, Studco engineers collaborated with partners Multiplex, PKA Acoustics and Deakin University’s Engineering Research Team to research, critique and find a solution to the problem, leading to the creation of the new Studco Vortex Wall System, which reduces the stress and tension within the wall system that causes the noise annoyance.

 Construction methodologies have changed but not the internal wall systems and we are tackling that.

 Ensuring that all elements of the design criteria were met, Studco Vortex Wall Systems went through various stages of design to adequately address all causes of the noise annoyance, including tension and metal-to-metal friction.
 In addition to removing tension, the Studco Vortex Wall System is so structurally sound it can support the weight of the 25mm thick stone panels that have been fixed directly to the framing system.